Chase Winovich: 2021

 On October 19, 2021, Winovich was placed on injured reserve.
 He was activated on November 17.

 Cleveland Browns

 On March 16, 2022, Winovich was traded to the Cleveland Browns in exchange for Mack Wilson.
-He was placed on injured reserve on September 20, 2022.
-He was activated on November 19.
+He was placed on injured reserve on September 20.
+Winovich was activated on November 19.

 Houston Texans

 On March 17, 2023, Winovich signed a one-year contract with the Houston Texans.
+He was released on August 29.

+Miami Dolphins

+On August 31, 2023, Winovich was signed to the Dolphins practice squad.
+On October 7, Winovich was elevated to the active roster to play in a third game that season, filling in for injured teammates such as Jaelan Phillips.
+He was released on October 17.

+On October 24, 2023, Winovich announced his retirement.

 NFL career statistics

 Personal life

-Winovich's grandparents moved from Serbia to the United States and changed their last name, Vujinovic (“wolf-like” [Serbian Cyrillic: Вујиновић]) to Winovich.
+Winovich's grandparents moved from Serbia to the United States and changed their last name, Vujinovic ([Serbian Cyrillic: Вујиновић]) to Winovich.
 Winovich spends his offseasons in Portsmouth, New Hampshire.

 Philanthropic work

 Winovich works with Tammi Carr and The ChadTough Foundation to raise awareness of and money for research on diffuse intrinsic pontine glioma (DIPG), an inoperable malignant tumor of the brainstem.
 (Carr's son, Chad, the grandson of former Michigan head football coach Lloyd Carr, died of DIPG in November 2015 at age 5.)

 Since teaming up with The ChadTough Foundation prior to the 2017 Michigan football season, Winovich has worked to increase awareness about DIPG.
 In December 2017, Winovich and several of his teammates and coaches dyed their hair orange for the 2018 Outback Bowl in order to raise over $200,000 for the ChadTough Foundation.
 He has also participated in Dancing with the Michigan Stars, which raised over $143,000.